向日葵视频

 My work on children and youth includes (New York: Oxford University Press, 2018) and a co-edited volume (New York: Cambridge University Press, 2019), co-edited with Mischa Honeck, as well as a number of other edited collections, including the six-volume A Cultural History of Childhood and Family (co-edited with Elizabeth Foyster and published by Berg in 2010).
 I edited the Journal of the History of Childhood and Youth from 2013-2018.

-My current research is a book tentatively called A Social History of the Long Civil War: The Soldiers, Families, and Communities of the Sixth Wisconsin Volunteers, which will focus on the long-term effects of the Civil War a regiment that fought in one of the most famous units in the Union army鈥攖he Iron Brigade.
+My latest book is (Chapel Hill: University of North Carolina Press, 2025), which explores the war-time experiences and the long-term effects of the Civil War on a regiment that fought in one of the most famous units in the Union army鈥攖he Iron Brigade.

 Research Interests